Minimax Regret for Cascading Bandits: Results for the tabular case

+\begin{rem} The proof of Theorem \ref{thmLower} is essentially a reduction to \cite{lattimore2018toprank}'s lower bound for the so-called document-based click model.
+Their proof and ours both use the assumption $L/K \in \N$ to simplify the analysis, which involves partitioning the $L$ items into $K$ subsets of size $L/K$ each.
+When $L/K \notin \N$, one of the subsets will have fewer items, which makes the analysis more cumbersome; however, this does not fundamentally alter either result. \end{rem}

+\begin{rem} The theorem also requires $L \geq 4 K$, which is not very restrictive since $L \gg K$ in typical applications.
+However, this assumption does eliminate an interesting analytical regime, namely, when $K \rightarrow L$.
+We conjecture the minimax lower bound is $\Omega(\sqrt{n(L-K)})$ in this case, since any algorithm obtains zero regret when $K=L$ and there are no suboptimal items. \end{rem}

-We next consider the algorithms \texttt{CascadeKL-UCB} and \texttt{CascadeUCB1} from \cite{kveton2015cascading}.
-Both follow a similar template, which is given in Algorithm \ref{algUcb}.
+We next consider the algorithms \texttt{CascadeKL-UCB} and \texttt{CascadeUCB1} from \cite{kveton2015cascading}, along with a new one called \texttt{CascadeUCB-V}.
+All follow a similar template, which is given in Algorithm \ref{algUcb}.
 This is a natural generalization of upper confidence bound (UCB) algorithms from the standard $L$-armed bandit setting.
 At each round $t \in [n]$, it computes UCBs $\mbf{U}_t(e)$ in a manner to be specified shortly, then chooses $\mbf{A}_t$ as the $K$ items with the highest UCBs (in order of UCB).
-After observing the click $\mbf{C}_t$, the algorithm increments the number of observations $\mbf{T}_t(e)$ and updates the empirical mean $\hat{\mbf{w}}_{\mbf{T}_t(e)}(e)$ for each item $e$ that the user examined.
+After observing the click feedback $\mbf{C}_t$, the algorithm increments the number of observations $\mbf{T}_t(e)$ and updates the empirical mean $\hat{\mbf{w}}_{\mbf{T}_t(e)}(e)$ for each item $e$ that the user examined.

 For \texttt{CascadeKL-UCB}, the UCBs $\mbf{U}_t(e)$ are computed as follows: